centreon/centreon-broker/doc/installation/index.rst

 Using packages
 **************

-Centreon provides RPM for its products through Centreon Entreprise Server (CES).
-Open source products are freely available from our repository.
+Centreon provides RPM for its products through Centreon Open Sources version available free of charge on our repository (ex CES), Open source products are freely available from our repository.

-These packages are available for CentOS 6.
+These packages are available for CentOS 6 and 7 version.

 .. _user_installation_packages_prerequisites:

 Prerequisites
 =============

-In order to use RPM from the CES repository, you have to install the appropriate repository.
+In order to use RPM from the COS repository, you have to install the appropriate repository.

 CentOS 6